 Grocery stores aren’t the only SNAP payment recipients; gas stations, convenience stores, farmers markets, direct-marketing farmers and non-profits can potentially qualify to accept them.
 And, although it's the largest, SNAP isn't the only EBT program.
 Many other public assistance programs, such as Temporary Assistance for Needy Families (TANF), dispense EBT cash benefits to qualified individuals for non-food purchases.
 An EBT-friendly payment system can therefore benefit a variety of merchants—not only by building revenue and customer reach, but also by serving the community.

 Have you ever had to turn a customer away because you don’t accept EBT?
-Give us a call today to learn more about integrating the most comprehensive, flexible payment solution on the market.
+Give us a call today to integrate a comprehensive, flexible payment solution designed to grow your business.